Charles Schwab is a multinational financial services company founded in 1971 and headquartered in San Francisco, California.

 All of the brokered CDs offered through Schwab OneSource are federally insured by the FDIC through the partner bank.
 Thus the same coverage extends to you and can even exceed the $250,000 maximum if you choose to open more than one CD with more than one bank.

 For example, if you open two CDs from two different banks through Schwab OneSource, you will get FDIC coverage of $250,000 from one bank and then $250,000 from the second bank.
 Assuming you have no other deposits at those banks, you’re covered for $500,000.

-Interest on brokered CDs is not compounded as it would be with a traditional bank as it requires immediate distribution.
-If you want compounding interest on a brokered CD you will need to reinvest your earnings into a different account.
+Interest on brokered CDs is not compounded as it would be with a bank or credit union as it requires immediate distribution.
+If you want compounding interest on a brokered CD you will need to reinvest your interest payments into a different account.